 Junior transfer students are defined as anyone transferring to UNC-Chapel Hill entering their fifth term of residence in the fall semester.

 - Must complete all business school prerequisites before they are eligible to start in the Undergraduate Business Program.
 Students are allowed to have at most one business school prerequisite remaining by the end of the term before they matriculate in the business program.
 While not required, please know that summer school might be a good option for some students as many of our prerequisites are offered in the summer months.

 - May have to consider taking an additional 9th or 10th semester at UNC in order complete the business degree.
 You must have at least 3 full semesters at Kenan-Flagler to complete the business major.

-- Are strongly encouraged to consider the undergraduate business minor over the undergraduate business major.
-It is much more reasonable for a junior transfer to be able to complete the requirements for the minor in their allotted 4 semesters both in terms of prerequisites and core courses.
-Business minors receive all of the benefits as business majors (alumni network, access to our global program opportunities and our career development initiatives, etc.), are highly sought after by recruiters, and achieve the same employment placement rates as business majors.
+- Are encouraged to consider the undergraduate business minor over the undergraduate business major, if they find they do not have enough time to complete the prerequisite courses and/or to complete the business major.
+Business minors receive all of the benefits as business majors (alumni network, access to our global program opportunities and career development initiatives, etc.), are highly sought after by recruiters and achieve the same employment placement rates as business majors.

 - Should know that admission to the Business School is extremely competitive.
-We only admit approximately 50% of our applicants each year.
+We only admit approximately 50 percent of our applicants each year.
 Please review our eligibility requirements and our class profile.
-Given the undergraduate business application process, students who are currently enrolled in business programs at other four year institutions should think carefully about their decision to leave these programs.
+Given the undergraduate business application process, students who are currently enrolled in business programs at other four-year institutions should think carefully about their decision to leave these programs.

 - Should submit a Transfer Equivalency Credit Review form for business courses as soon as you accept your spot at UNC (you will be prompted to submit a course syllabi with this form).
 While most transfer equivalencies will be determined through Undergraduate Admissions, the business school makes all decisions on business class transfers.
 You should allow up to three weeks for a decision.